 Kamran has more than 20 years of experience in the IT Services industry and is Executive Vice President at Mindtree.
-He is part of the co-founding team of Mindtree and is currently responsible for the P&L, strategy and execution of the Banking, Financial Services and Insurance business at Mindtree.
+He is part of the co-founding team of Mindtree and is currently responsible for the P&L, strategy and execution of the Enterprise Service Lines including RUN, Package Solutions and Salesforce Practice.
 Kamran is based out of Mindtree’s U.S. headquarters in Warren, NJ.

 Prior to this role Kamran, was responsible for Mindtree’s business and overall relationship with Microsoft, Mindtree’s largest client.
 Prior to managing the Microsoft account, Kamran was the Chief Technology Officer of Mindtree.
 In this role, Kamran provided oversight to Mindtree's Digital Practice, the Central Architecture Group and the Enterprise Integration Practice.
 As part of this role, Kamran also tracked emerging technologies and ensured that Mindtree is well prepared to play a competitive role in such areas.